^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Symptoms of hepatic encephalopathy include nonspecific symptoms of mental disorders, neuromuscular manifestations, asterixis, changes in the electroencephalogram.
+Symptoms of hepatic encephalopathy include nonspecific symptoms of mental disorder, neuromuscular manifestations, asterixis, and changes in the electroencephalogram.

 Functional tests